Zlin Z-37 Čmelák: Design and development

 Design work on a purpose-designed agricultural aircraft started in Czechoslovakia in 1961, with a cooperation of two manufacturers: Let Kunovice and Moravan (Zlin brand).
 The first prototype, designated as XZ-37, first flew on 29 March 1963 (other sources:29 June).
 It was a cantilever low-wing monoplane of tubular metal construction, the wings and stabilizers covered with duralumin and the fuselage and control surfaces made of fabric.
-It had a fixed undercarriage with a fully castering tailwheel, but locked to the rudders for ground handling.
+It had a fixed undercarriage with a fully castoring tailwheel, but locked to the rudders for ground handling.
 The pilot's cockpit was in front, immediately behind a 315 hp radial engine, with a hopper for chemicals situated behind the cockpit.
 This offered the pilot a good view, but was potentially dangerous in case of an emergency landing.
 A mechanic could be seated behind the hopper, facing backwards.
 There were also spray booms mounted under the wings.
 There is also a freight version with open space instead of hopper and spray equipment and a -3 variant with three passenger seats facing rearwards.

 The aircraft was produced from 1965 under the designation Z-37.
 From 1971, the Z-37A was produced, with a strengthened construction.
 It was produced until 1975, and then in 1983-1984.
 A total of 677 were produced, including 27 two-seater Z-37A-2s for crew training.